stateoforegon-eis-css/Oregon-CIS-Assessments/CSS-Assessment-Safeguard-Interrelationships.md

 ___

-## CIS v8.0 Safeguard 14.01: Establish and Maintain a Security Awareness Program
+## Safeguard 14.01: Establish and Maintain a Security Awareness Program

 **Dependencies:** None